 Screen Entrepreneurs is a workshop series for screen freelancers and business operators that focusses on the core entrepreneurial areas of business skills and planning, financial management and marketing.
 Workshops will be practical, interactive and fun!
 Business advisor and creative industries guru Monica Davidson will deliver the workshops over three weekends.
 Wide Angle Tasmania is pleased to provide this opportunity to the Tasmanian screen sector, supported by the Tasmanian Government.

-This is the second workshop of the series
+This is the third workshop of the series.

 The Business of Marketing - July 27 & 28